aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/graviton/configuring-graviton.md

 While it's easy to taint nodes using the `kubectl` CLI as described [here](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#concepts), an administrator will have to make this change every time the underlying node group scales up or down.
 To overcome this challenge, AWS supports adding both `labels` and `taints` to managed node groups, ensuring every node within the MNG will have the associated labels and taints configured automatically.

-Now let's add a taint to our preconfigured managed node group `graviton`.
+Now let's add a taint to our pre-configured managed node group `graviton`.
 This taint will have `key=frontend`, `value=true` and `effect=NO_EXECUTE`.
 This ensures that any pods that are already running on our tainted managed node group are evicted if they do not have a matching toleration.
 Also, no new pods will be scheduled on to this managed node group without an appropriate toleration.

 Let's start by adding a `taint` to our managed node group using the following `aws` cli command: